 But as the hour grew late and victory started to look out of reach, the financial markets reacted with the DJIA falling by more than 700 points in the overnight session.
 Around midnight, while ballots were still being counted, Nobel economist Paul Krugman tweeted, “Many people have been asking me about when markets will recover from a Trump victory.
 I don’t care, even though it’s in my area of specialty.
 However, my guess is that it will never recover from one.”

-Alas, there was no crash, and the market recovery took place in a little less than an hour the following morning.
-Once the Dow made its way back into positive territory it would, over the next few days of trading, go on to set a series of new record highs — not exactly the kind of thing anyone would call prescient.
+Alas, the crash did not happen.
+In fact, it took less than an hour the next morning for the Dow to make its way back into positive territory and would, over the next few days of trading, go on to make a series of new record highs — not exactly the kind of thing anyone would call prescient.

 Takeaway: No One Has a Crystal Ball

-A moment ago, I asked why it is that anyone listens when someone famous tells us what he or she thinks the future holds, and I believe the answer is simple.
+A moment ago, I asked why it is that anyone listens when someone famous tells us what he or she thinks the future holds, and I believe the answer to this is simple as well.

-I think it’s our human nature to want to improve our position in life, to grow and get better at the things we do.
-That means we are looking for an edge, to find some kind of an advantage to get us where we want to be just a little bit quicker.
-Other times, we may be seeking some kind of vindication, and to discover an expert agrees with something you are doing (or considering) can be very reassuring.
+I think it’s human nature to want to improve our position in life, to grow and get better at the things we do.
+That can mean looking for a short-cut, or finding some kind of edge to get us to where we want to be just a little bit sooner.
+Other times, we may just be seeking a kind of validation, and to discover an expert, someone you may already know and respect, shares your opinion or agrees with something you are doing, can be very reassuring.

-Hindsight is often referred to as being “20-20,” but it is well beyond our ability to know with much accuracy what tomorrow holds for us, let alone years or decades into the future.
-Meaning no guru, fortuneteller, or media-appointed expert can help you with your retirement.
+Hindsight is often referred to as being “20-20,” but it is well beyond our ability to know with much accuracy what tomorrow holds for us.
+No guru or fortuneteller can help you with retirement.

-But keeping your life-savings and your retirement intact requires little more than finding the proper financial tools to complement your situation, and the desire and willingness to put that plan into action.
-You can get started anytime.
+But keeping your fortune safe and your retirement intact requires little more than seeking the right financial tools to complement your current financial situation, and the willingness to put a clear, well thought out plan into action.